rutgers-apl/TaskProf2/README.md

 ## Secondary effects

-We demonstrate TaskProf's differential analyses to identify secondary effects using an example that has false sharing.
-First, measure the speedup of the program in the shell for TBB without TaskProf.
+We demonstrate TaskProf2's differential analyses to identify secondary effects using an example that has false sharing.
+First, measure the speedup of the program in the shell for TBB without TaskProf2.

 	cd <ART_ROOT>/tests/false_sharing/orig
 	make